-2019/20 was another good year for the School, but the financial climate continues to prove challenging.
-Whilst pupil numbers in the Senior School are strong, recruitment in the early years is increasingly difficult.
-This is reflected in the fact that the School now has only single classes in P1 - P4.
+2020/21 was another positive year for the School, but the financial climate continues to prove challenging.
+Pupil numbers in the Senior School continue to strengthen and recruitment to the Primary School is better than it has been in recent years.